-Kate made two more changes of clothing today, changing out of her McQueen suit into separates by Singapore’s Raoul.
+Kate made two more changes of clothing today, sporting separates by Singapore’s Raoul this afternoon.

 Kate again acknowledged the Jubilee Tour host country by wearing a brand based in Singapore.